yus8yus8/java-design-patterns/bulkhead/README.md

  * architecture, elements of an application are isolated into pools so that if one fails, it will
  * not exhaust resources of other applications.
  *
- * <p>In the below example, it uses a bulkhead to control the calls to a remote service.
-The
+ * <p>In the below example, it uses a bulkhead to limit the thread resources used by a remote
- * number of maximum concurrent calls is set to 5, and the waiting time is 5s.
+ * service call.
+The number of the maximum concurrent calls is set to 3, and the waiting time for
+ * each call is within 5s.
  *
- * <p>Twenty mocked 2s remote service calls are called sequentially.
-The 1 - 5 calls should start
+ * <p>12 mocked 2s remote service calls start sequentially.
+The 1 - 3 calls should start
  * immediately.
-The 6 - 10 calls should start one by one after 1 - 5 calls finishes.
-The 11 - 15
+The 4 - 6 calls should start one by one after the 1 - 3 calls finish.
+The 7 - 9
- * calls should start one by one after 6 - 10 calls finishes.
-The 16 - 20 calls should throw
+ * calls should start one by one after the 4 - 6 calls finish.
+The 10 - 12 calls should throw
- * "Bulkhead full of threads" exception after 5s waiting time is over.
+ * "Bulkhead full of threads" exception after the 5s waiting time is over.
  */
 @Slf4j
 public class App {